rya-sge/access-denied/_posts/2024-12-16-10-Key-Differences-Between-MakerDAO-and-Liquity.md

 ### **Conclusion**

 While both MakerDAO and Liquity aim to provide stablecoin solutions and DeFi lending, their approaches differ significantly in governance, collateral management, liquidation mechanisms, and system design.
-Liquity’s emphasis on algorithmic governance, single collateralization, and instantaneous liquidations offers a fresh perspective, appealing to users seeking a more efficient and decentralized protocol.
+Liquity’s emphasis on algorithmic governance, single collateralization, and instantaneous liquidations.